A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: LLM applications by phase

 \textbf{Structured scenario representations} derived from user inputs have been employed in various studies to support scenario generation.
 In~\cite{Liu.2024b}, such structured information is employed to create executable files through a diffusion-based model.
 Similarly, in~\cite{10588843} and~\cite{Li.2024}, it is used to trigger Python scripts for automated file generation.
 Building upon~\cite{10588843}, Zhou et al.~\cite{Zhou.21022025} evaluate the performance of six different LLMs in interpreting motorway functional scenarios, thereby offering a benchmark for model selection.
-In~\cite{Tan.2023}, structured representations are used as inputs to a transformer model for generating vehicle trajectories.
-In~\cite{cai2025text2scenario}, LLMs convert natural language inputs into scenario elements, which are subsequently transformed into simulation-executable files.
+In~\cite{Tan.2023}, structured representations condition a transformer model trained on the WOD\mbox{\cite{sun2020scalability}} for learning realistic traffic distributions to generate vehicle trajectories.~This approach outperforms baselines TrafficGen\mbox{\cite{feng2023trafficgen}} and MotionCLIP\mbox{\cite{tevet2022motionclip}} with improved realism and controllability, yet remains constrained by the lack of lane-level topology.
+In~\cite{cai2025text2scenario}, LLMs convert NL inputs into scenario elements, which are subsequently transformed into simulation-executable files.
+It demonstrates notable efficiency gains and competitive accuracy across multiple AD stacks.
+However, it remains constrained by output instability, reliance on predefined knowledge bases, and limited format generalization.
 A unified diffusion-based framework is introduced in~\cite{jiang2024scenediffuser}, where LLMs generate Proto\footnote{\url{https://protobuf.dev/}} constraints from user input to enable language-driven control of scene initialization and closed-loop simulation.

-\textbf{Loss functions and executable code} have also been generated from natural language inputs using LLMs.
-In~\cite{ZiyuanZhong.2023}, a loss function is derived from user-provided descriptions and integrated into a diffusion model to facilitate executable file generation.
-Code generation from natural language inputs is further demonstrated in~\cite{Xia.,Zhao.2024b}.
-In~\cite{Xia.}, the generated code, which includes interaction, vehicle, and map modules, is utilized by a transformer to synthesize vehicle trajectories.
-In~\cite{Zhao.2024b}, the generated code is applied to call functional libraries for producing vehicle trajectory data.
-In a related study, Nguyen et al.~\cite{Nguyen.2024} employ a LLM to parse user language into driving behavior code, which is then used to guide reinforcement learning for generating diverse synthetic driving scenarios.
+\textbf{Loss functions} have also been generated from NL inputs using LLMs.~In\mbox{\cite{Liu.2024b}}, LLMs generate cost functions via a CoT module to guide a diffusion model, iterative refinement to improve trajectory quality.
+On WOD~\cite{sun2020scalability}, the method enables controllable scene simulation with high success rates and zero-shot accident generation, while fundamental LLM misinterpretations remain uncorrected.
+In~\cite{ZiyuanZhong.2023}, a loss function is derived from user-provided descriptions and integrated into a diffusion model to generate multi-agent traffic trajectories.
+On nuScenes dataset\mbox{\cite{caesar2020nuscenes}}, it surpass CTG\mbox{\cite{zhong2022guided}} and BITS\mbox{\cite{xu2022bits}} in realism and controllability but remains limited by map-intensive instructions, error-prone loss functions, and slow generation.